 The Mishna lists 3 categories of those who have no place in the Next World.
-The first is those who deny the Torah source for Techiyat Hametim

-But what does תחיית המתים mean?
+The first is those who deny the Torah source for Techiyat Hametim.
+But what does 'תחיית המתים' mean?
 Traditionally, it has been understood as referring to the bodies of the dead coming back to life.
-But is there any chance that it is actually referring to the Life after Death - the survival of the soul after the death of the body?
+But is there any chance that it is actually referring to Life after Death - the survival of the soul after the death of the body?
 In any event, what would be the purpose of resurrecting the body?

-Our tefillot appear to indicate that (i) Olam Hazeh; (ii) Olam Habah; (iii) Yemot Hamashiach and (iv) Techiyat Hametim are different periods in time
+Our tefillot appear to indicate that (i) Olam Hazeh; (ii) Olam Habah; (iii) Yemot Hamashiach and (iv) Techiyat Hametim are different periods in time4.
+Is this order in the tefilla meant to indicate a chronology of events?